 What Is The Right Of First Refusal In Child Custody?

-This child custody provision allows the non-custodial parent to capitalize on opportunities to spend more time with the kids.
+This provision allows the non-custodial parent to capitalize on opportunities to spend more time with the kids.
 It can make up for limited visitation and manifests in a variety of ways.

-There are other circumstances where the right of first refusal comes into play, but this is a general overview of how these provisions work on a practical level.
+The right of first refusal comes into play in other circumstances.
+But this is a general overview of how these provisions work on a practical level.

 Questions About The Right Of First Refusal